tudelft-cda-lab/tudelft-cda-lab.github.io/index.md

 ---
-title: Recent News
+title: Home
 layout: page
 feature_image: "https://picsum.photos/1300/400?image=989"
 feature_text: |
-  ## Cyber Data Analytics Lab @ TU Delft
+  ## TUD Cyber Data Analytics Lab
 ---

+Welcome to the Cyber Data Analytics lab.
+We attempt to turn black-box ML into white-boxes.

+## Recent News

 There isn't much going on here yet, but watch this space